 If you breathe in bromomethane, about half of it will pass through your lungs and enter your blood.
 Animal studies suggest that if you swallow bromomethane in water, most of it will be absorbed by your body through your stomach or intestines.
-Most bromomethane in your body breaks down into other chemicals which leave your body in urine or in the air you breathe out within a few days.
+Your blood carries bromomethane from your lungs and stomach to other parts of your body.
+Most bromomethane in your body is broken down into other chemicals which leave your body in the urine or in the air you breathe out.
+This usually starts happening in minutes.
+In a few days it is completed.
 We do not know how much bromomethane can enter through the skin, but the amount is thought to be small.

 Breathing bromomethane causes headache, vomiting and weakness a few hours later.
-Breathing large amounts causes fluid to build up in your lungs, leading to trouble breathing, muscle tremors, seizures, kidney damage, and nerve damage.
-Exposure to bromomethane can be fatal, although most people are not exposed at deadly levels.
+Breathing large amounts of bromomethane causes fluid to build up in your lungs, leading to trouble breathing, muscle tremors, seizures, kidney damage and nerve damage.
+Exposure can also be fatal, although most people are not exposed to bromomethane at such deadly levels.